korreio/fotopt/README.md

 # foto@pt - Fotografia em Português
 A past portal dedicated to promoting the works of Portuguese-speaking photographers, both amateur and professional.

 The website was first active in June 1999 and continued operation until September 2002.
-The brainchild of Tiago Fonseca, it was created with contributions from its users and administered solely by Tiago Fonseca.
+The brainchild of Tiago Fonseca, it was created with contributions from its users, but designed, developed and administered solely by Tiago Fonseca.

 The website had two URLs throughout its life: http://www.fotografia.em.pt/